HomeACcessoryKid/life-cycle-manager/README.md

 ## New feature version 2

 This new LCM code is able to load/update the bootloader from github.
-The new bootloader is able to count the amount of short power cycles (<1s)
+The new bootloader is able to count the amount of short power cycles (<1.5s)
+From the second cycle the cycles must be shorter than 4 seconds.
+Also a LED is lit if defined.
 The boot loader conveys the count to the loaded code using the rtc.temp_rom value
 User code is allowed the values from 1-4
 - 1  : this is a normal boot